erizov/Professor/semester_3/lecture_11_dynamic_programming/knapsack/README.md

 ### Application

 5. Can you implement Knapsack from memory without looking at the code?
-6. What real-world problem could youaddresse using Knapsack?
+6. What real-world issue could youaddresse using Knapsack?

 ### Debugging